rollerworks/search/README.md

 $searchFactory = Searches::createSearchFactory();

 // Create a fieldset to inform the system about your configuration.
-// Uasully you will have a FieldSet for each data structure (users, invoices, etc).
+// Usually you will have a FieldSet for each data structure (users, invoices, etc).
 $userFieldSet = $searchFactory->createFieldSetBuilder()
     ->add('firstName', TextType::class)
     ->add('lastName', TextType::class)
     ->add('age', IntegerType::class)
-    ->add('gender', ChoiceType::class, array(
+    ->add('gender', ChoiceType::class, [
         'choices' => ['Female' => 'f', 'Male' => 'm'],
-    ))
+    ])
     ->getFieldSet('users');

 // Now lets process a simple string query.
-// Tip: the input processor is reuable.
+// Tip: the input processor is reusable.
-$inputProcesor = new StringQueryInput();
+$inputProcessor = new StringQueryInput();

 try {
     // The ProcessorConfig allows to limit the amount of values, groups